smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 		</param>

 		<param name="serviceType" type="String" mandatory="true">
     		<description>The type of service that is to be offered by this app.
-See AppServiceType</description>
+See AppServiceType for known enum equivalent types.
+Parameter is a string to allow for new service types to be used by apps on older versions of SDL Core.</description>
 		</param>

 		<param name="serviceIcon" type="Image" mandatory="false">